KonstantinZlatew/Social-media/README.md

-# 9-class-python
+# Social media
-This is my python project for school for the subject "script languages"
+This is my python project for school for the subject "script languages".